rgeenowak/HARfinal/README.md

 # Samsung Galaxy S Smartphone Accelerometer data
-The data is publically avaialble from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones).
+The data is publically available from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones).
 In brief, 30 volunteers, aged 19-48 years, performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) while wearing the Samsung Galaxy S II on their waist.
 The phone captured triaxial acceleration with an accelerometer and triaxial angular velocity from the gyroscope.
 This dataset is a subset of the Human Activity Recognition Using Smartphone Dataset Version 1.0 and includes the mean and standard deviation of each measurement averaged across time for each activity and person.
+Cleaning was conducted as part of the Data Science course "Getting and Cleaning Data".

 ## Dataset Files
 - READMe.txt
 - HARscript.txt: R code to describe data cleaning
 - Codebook.txt: Describes variables and any transformations from original dataset
-- HARfinal.txt: tidy clean dataset
+- HARsubset.txt: tidy clean dataset

 ## Acknowledgements
 1. Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.